JohnSnowLabs/spark-nlp/docs/_posts/HashamUlHaq/2021-05-16-sbiobertresolve_snomed_auxConcepts_en.md

 ## Description

-This model maps extracted medical entities to Snomed codes (with Morph Abnormality, Procedure, Substance, Physical Object, Body Structure concepts from INT version) using chunk embeddings.
+This model maps clinical entities and concepts to Snomed codes codes using `sbiobert_base_cased_mli` Sentence Bert Embeddings.
+This model is capable of extracting Morph Abnormality, Procedure, Substance, Physical Object, and Body Structure concepts of Snomed codes.

 ## Predicted Entities

-Snomed Codes and their normalized definition with ``sbiobert_base_cased_mli`` embeddings.
+Predicts Snomed Codes and their normalized definition for each chunk.

 {:.btn-box}
 [Live Demo](https://nlp.johnsnowlabs.com/demo){:.button.button-orange}